 At a time, not so long ago, parenting was about being the leader, absolute authority and disciplinarian.
 Today we see a very different version of this.
 Look around you, parents are asking their children for their choices and preferences.
 They are handling difficult situations much like they would mediate adult conflicts.
 They are setting goals and providing opportunities to their children much like how it happens in the corporate world.
 Have parents today gone nuts and living in some crazy bubble?
 Or are these techniques showing positive results on the development of the child?
 Positive parenting is seeming to raise happy, healthy kids and showing similar results on the parents too.
 Continue reading

 Kindergarten is known as the stepping stone to start an education process for children.
 It is also a highly crucial time.
 Kindergarten marks the beginning of a lifetime of formal education.
 There are several things that need to be learnt at home before your child starts his kindergarten classes.
 Parents are also worried about the readiness of their children.
+Here are some tips on preparing kids for school.

 5 Essential Skills for Children before Starting Kindergarten Sessions